strcat — Concatenate text inputs element-wise with MATLAB-compatible implicit expansion and trailing-space handling.

 'runmat-runtime'

-Does strcat remove spaces between words?
+Does strcat remove spaces between words?⌄

 No. strcat only strips trailing space characters from character inputs before concatenating.
 Spaces in the middle of a string remain untouched.
 To insert separators explicitly, concatenate the desired delimiter or use join.

-How are missing strings handled?
+How are missing strings handled?⌄

 Missing string scalars (string(missing)) propagate.
 If any operand is missing for a specific element, the resulting element is <missing>.

-What happens when I mix strings and character arrays?
+What happens when I mix strings and character arrays?⌄

 The output is a string array.
 Character inputs are converted to strings (after trimming trailing spaces) and combined element-wise with the string operands.

-Can I concatenate cell arrays with string arrays?
+Can I concatenate cell arrays with string arrays?⌄

 Yes.
 Inputs are implicitly converted to strings when any operand is a string array, so the result is a string array.
 Cell array elements must still contain character vectors (or scalar strings).

-What if I pass numeric or logical inputs?
+What if I pass numeric or logical inputs?⌄

 strcat only accepts strings, character arrays, character vectors, or cell arrays of character vectors.
 Passing unsupported types raises a MATLAB-compatible error.

-How are empty inputs treated?
+How are empty inputs treated?⌄

 Dimensions with length zero propagate through implicit expansion.
 For example, concatenating with an empty string array returns an empty array with the broadcasted shape.

-Related functions to explore
+Related Strings functions

 Open-source implementation

-- View strcat.rs on GitHub
+- View the source for strcat in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.